VisionEval/OSwhitepaper/VEwhitepaper.md

 ![Conceptual model of the collaboration management process (Bettenburg et al. 2015).](https://raw.githubusercontent.com/VisionEval/OSwhitepaper/master/images/Bettenburg_Fig1.JPG "Content Review Process")

 The commercial Android software is developed by Google and distributed freely, with the core software developed by programmers supported by Google.
 Phone hardware manufactures can modify the Android software to tailor it to their devices, and users can submit modifications to be integrated into the core software.
-Contributers are required to agree to a Contributor License Agreement (CLA, see above) to transfer intellectual property rights to Google.
+Contributors are required to agree to a Contributor License Agreement (CLA, see above) to transfer intellectual property rights to Google.
 This is a centralized project, with staff supported by Google to review code.

 For the non-commercial Linux operating system, no CLA is required for contributors.
 This large, decentralized project has many contributors and many reviewers, without a single review team.
 The difference between centralized and decentralized projects has been likened to the difference between a 'cathedral' and a 'bazaar' [@raymond1999cathedral].
 The 'bazaar' style of Linux means that new ideas are constantly being shared and reviewed, far more than any one team could manage to review.
 Commercial software and smaller teams typically take more of a 'cathedral' style development process, where only core group of developer have the authorization to commit changes to the central repository.